Wave-Like Statistics from Classical Active Particles with Internal Degrees Of Freedom: Walking-droplet model reduction

-\textit{Model details —} Here we provide additional details of the one- and two-dimensional walking droplet models used in this Letter.
+The active-particle model developed in the main text is motivated by the reduced dynamics of walking droplets.
+Here we summarize the derivation of the corresponding internal-state equations from the one- and two-dimensional stroboscopic walking-droplet model.

 We consider a droplet bouncing periodically on a vertically vibrated bath of the same liquid while moving horizontally.
 Since the time scale of vertical bouncing is much shorter than that of horizontal motion, the dynamics can be described using a stroboscopic approximation that averages over the vertical motion and yields a continuum model for horizontal walking~\citep{Oza2013}.
 In this framework, the droplet is treated as a point particle at horizontal position $\mathbf{x}_d(t)$, generating axisymmetric standing waves that decay exponentially in time.
 The horizontal dynamics are governed by

 where $m$ is the droplet mass, $D$ is an effective drag coefficient, and $h(\mathbf{x},t)$ is the wave field generated by the particle.
 The wave field is constructed from the superposition of individual waves $W(|\mathbf{x}|)$ generated along the particle’s past trajectory,